PerkyZZ999/MemorizedMCP-TS/README.md

 }
 ```

 Switch between modes by replacing `--multi-tool` with `--single-tool`, or omit the flag to defer to `.env` defaults.
-Additional overrides can be provided via repeated `--env KEY=VALUE` arguments.
+Override storage with `--path <dir>` or provide additional overrides via repeated `--env KEY=VALUE` arguments.

 ---